-If you feel you have been clearly misled by your insurer into getting too little or too much insurance get legal advice.
+If you feel your insurer misled you into getting too little or too much insurance, or you relied on a tool the insurer provided to work out the sum insured get legal advice.

 We will decide how we settle your claim if your contents or valuable items suffer loss or damage, we will decide whether to

 - Pay you the cost to repair or replace the item.

 But sometimes insurers will ask how you would prefer to settle, or you can ask for what you want and negotiation may be possible.